-I so personally care for.
 Mr. Chairman, I'm sure you are aware of this, your fine staff wouldn't let this pass-and I want to make note of Brad Figel, if he is here, and thank him for his years of service to the Committee.
 I understand that Brad is leaving the Hill this week, and I know you will miss him, and so will those of us who relied on him for his savvy, his common sense and good humor.
 Good luck Brad.

 Mr. Chairman, I am sure you know that Ira Shapiro was my first Chief of Staff here in the Senate.
 He showed me the ropes, I'd like to think that I helped him get interested in Japan, but I can't take much credit for his being here today.
-Ira here the today is own through his own combination of good humor, common has done this on his own through his own combination of good humor, common
+Ira has done this on his own through his own combination of good humor, common has done this on his own through his own combination of good humor, common sense, a sharp mind and a devotion to public service.